2025 Symposium

 Join State Parks and River Partners on a tour of habitat restoration sites within the Bidwell-Sacramento State Park.
 The first stop will be the Brayton Unit, where 25-acres of former walnut orchards were restored (2021) to mixed riparian forest using over 30 native plant species.
 On a short hike through the restored forest, we will discuss the challenges in implementing and maintaining riparian habitat at a scale consistent with the State’s ambitious 30x30 Conservation Plan.
 The group will then proceed a short distance downstream to the Indian Fisheries unit of the Park, where the project team is working with the Mechoopda and Yurok Tribes to increase frequency of floodplain inundation for the benefit of juvenile salmonids.
 This short hike through remnant habitat will focus on how diminished river processes resulting from a managed river system impact the native plant community, and what is being done to restore habitat resilience in a time when much of our native wildlife is in peril.

-Workshop 2: How to develop a local flora
+Workshop 2: How to develop a local flora - Workshop 2 is cancelled

 Instructor: David Magney, Principal Biologist, Althouse and Meade, Inc.